Secure SWIPT in the Multiuser STAR-RIS Aided MISO Rate Splitting Downlink

 \subsection{Organization and Notation}

 The rest of this paper is organized as follows.
-Section \ref{Sys_Model} introduces the system model and preliminaries, and Section \ref{Proposed method} presents the proposed Worst-Case Sum Secrecy Rate (WCSSR) maximization method.
-Section~\ref{Overal method} details the steps of the overall proposed algorithm as well as its complexity.
-Then, several experiments based on simulated data are performed to validate the efficiency of the proposed approach in Section \ref{Simulation Results}.
+Section \ref{Sys_Model} introduces the system model and preliminaries, while Section \ref{Proposed method} presents the proposed Worst-Case Sum Secrecy Rate (WCSSR) maximization method.
+Section~\ref{Overal method} details the steps of the proposed algorithm as well as its complexity.
+Then, several experiments are performed for validating the efficiency of the proposed approach in Section \ref{Simulation Results}.
 Finally, Section \ref{conc} concludes the paper.